grafana/mimir/docs/guides/glossary.md

 ### Tenant

-A tenant (also called "user" or "org") is the owner of a set of series written to and queried from Cortex.
-Cortex multi-tenancy support allows you to isolate series belonging to different tenants.
+A tenant (also called "user" or "org") is the owner of a set of series written to and queried from Mimir.
+Mimir multi-tenancy support allows you to isolate series belonging to different tenants.
 For example, if you have two tenants `team-A` and `team-B`, `team-A` series will be isolated from `team-B`, and each team will be able to query only their own series.

 For more information, please refer to: